message/iata/SG.md

 - This does not apply to passengers (except those with travel history to Bangladesh, India, Nepal, Pakistan or Sri Lanka within the past 21 days prior to departure for Singapore) with a valid letter of Approval for SafeTravel Pass Application under the Connect@Sinagpore Scheme.
 - This does not apply to passengers (except those with travel history to Bangladesh, India, Nepal, Pakistan or Sri Lanka within the past 21 days prior to departure for Singapore) with a Business Travel Pass (BTP) or a Pre-Approved Business Pass (PBP).
 - This does not apply to passengers with an Air Travel Pass approval letter issued by Singapore if they:
-- have stayed in Australia, Brunei Darussalam, China (People's Rep.), Chinese Taipei or New Zealand in the last 21 days before departure; and
+- have stayed in Australia, Brunei Darussalam, China (People's Rep.) or New Zealand in the last 21 days before departure; and
 - have a visa to enter Singapore (if they are a visa-required short-term visitor).
 - This does not apply to residents of Brunei Darussalam if they:
 - have a valid SafeTravel Pass approval letter issued by Singapore under the Singapore-Brunei Reciprocal Green Lane; and